DrEntropy/rust-bookclub-work/my_notes.md

 - To facilitate testing, keep the 'main' code small and put most of the code in library crates that can be tested.

 - I added some tests to the guessing game in the `guessing_game` folder for fun.

+## Chapter 12: An I/O Project: Building a Command Line Program

+This chapter covers building a command line program in Rust.
+The program is an very simplified implementation of the Unix 'grep' command.

+This is a nice demonstration of the following concepts:

+- Keeping the main function small and putting most of the code in library crates that can be tested.
+- Using the `std::env` module to access command line arguments
+- Reading from files
+- Handling errors properly to give user helpful error messages
+- Printing to stdout and stderr as appropriate
+- Test Driven Development
+- Using other rust concepts in context.

+- The code is in the `minigrep` folder (final results, it might be modified further in future chapters)